Roger Rossmeisl

-Roger Rossmeisl (1927 in Kiel – 1979 in Berlin) was a German luthier who designed electric guitars in the 1950s and '60s for the US companies Rickenbacker and Fender.
+Roger Rossmeisl (1927 – 1979) was a German luthier, best known for designing electric guitars for the American companies Rickenbacker and Fender in the 1950s and 1960s.

 Life and work

-Roger's father Wenzel Rossmeisl (June 28, 1902 in Kiel – April 3, 1975 in Munich) was a German jazz guitarist and had learned luthiery in Mittenwald.
-Father and son made the first electric guitar in Germany in 1947 (a lap steel guitar).
+Roger Rossmeisl was born in 1927 in Kiel, Germany.
+His father Wenzel Rossmeisl (June 28, 1902– April 3, 1975) was a German jazz guitarist and luthier who had had learned luthiery in Mittenwald, a historic center of violin and guitar manufacturing.
+In the late 1930s, Wenzel sent his son for traditional luthiery training in Mittenwald.